szeplakig/bcu_dungeon_world/docs/Character species.md

 ## Firbolg

-The clans may be scattered now, but I remember a time of glory!
-I told you stories of Lorna the Brute.
-Now there was a warrior!
-She must have been 8 feet tall with limbs the size of a horse’s neck.
-It’s no wonder she was clanmaster for two decades.
-I know what they say.
-That it was only her savage methods that kept the clans united.
-It’s true she saw fear as the only true motivator.
-And I won’t deny the world now sees us as barbarians.
-Maybe they’re right to think as much.
+The clans have been scattered, warring each other for time immemorial.
+But now, comes a time of glory!
+Now comes the regin of Lorna the Brute.
+Now there is a warrior!
+8 feet tall, with limbs the size of a horse's neck.
+Is it a wonder she's been clanmaster for two decades?
+But she did what nobody ever could before, she formed a federation, joining the warring clans in a peace - an internal peace that let us fight the big kingdoms of the small folk, and for the first time in centuries, conquer fertile land to work.
+If you ask me, we should go further south still, who's to stop us...

 ### Special move: Firbolg wrestling